 This article provides some facts and a guide for parents, living in England and Wales, who are considering home schooling their child.

 Home Schooling (or Home Education) is when a parent chooses to take on the full responsibility of providing an education for their child, rather than sending their child to a school.
 Home schooling can be very fulfilling for children and their families and often leads to children achieving better than expected academic outcomes and qualifications.
 Being home-schooled does not limit a young person from going on to university and having a fulfilling career.
 In the US, where home schooling is more common-place, many universities and employers actively seek out home-schooled young people in their recruitment efforts.
 UK research has also found “home-schooled children to be developing as well or better socially, emotionally, and psychologically than institutionally-schooled children.”

 Home schooling can offer an exciting and successful approach to a child's learning and is beginning to earn a reputation in the UK as ‘education that works’.
-In 2018, it was estimated that between 50,000 to 80,000 children were home schooled in the UK and the figure is rising by 80% per year.
+In 2019, it was estimated that between 90,000 to 130,000 children were home schooled in the UK and the figure is rising significantly each.